ssnseawolf/easydns/README.md

 This script is designed to be simple, basic and straightforward.
 It is not designed to be used in a variety of environments, only a fresh Ubuntu Server install or very similar.

-1. Download and install a fresh copy of Ubuntu Server, preferably on a virtual machine
+1. Download and install a fresh copy of Ubuntu Server, preferably on a virtual machine.
-2. curl https://raw.githubusercontent.com/ssnseawolf/easydns-linux/master/easydns-linux.sh > ~/easydns-linux.sh && sudo sh ~/easydns-linux.sh
+2. ```curl https://raw.githubusercontent.com/ssnseawolf/easydns-linux/master/easydns-linux.sh > ~/easydns-linux.sh && sudo sh ~/easydns-linux.sh```
-3. Machine will reboot and you'll be rocking a brand new DNS server with adblocking with a default static IP of 192.168.0.4

 Machine will reboot with an adblocking DNS server for your network.
 If you need to use a different static IP or configure other options, change it at the top of the script beforehand.